UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 cd ~/agingRnaSeq
 ```

-As we did with trimming our files, here's the basic command for aligining one of our samples.
+As we did with trimming our files, here's the basic command for aligning one of our samples.

 ```
 STAR \